In health care since 1977, but keenly aware of Western medicine's shortcomings, Rose Mary began exploring natural health in the late 1990s.

 This article is about my personal experience with reflux and home remedies.
 Your experience could be different.
 I always say, if the same thing worked for everyone, we’d only need one of everything.
 I will cover some of the things that worked for me, as well as some of the conventional wisdom that did not.

 I was officially diagnosed with reflux in November of 2003.
-This was after a period of 9 months during which I was consistently waking up 3-5 times per night with coughing, gagging and sputtering spells.
+This was after a period of nine months during which I was consistently waking up three to five times per night with coughing, gagging, and sputtering spells.

 It's possible, of course, that some of my newer symptoms were actually side effects of some of the medications I was taking.
 By this time, I was having heartburn and other, more classic reflux symptoms—along with my usual cough and throat clearing.

 In my desperation, I discovered alternative medicine and began eliminating prescription meds.
 I started taking a betaine hydrochloride supplement for my reflux, and I was able to eliminate Zantac entirely and cut my Prilosec dose by half.

 For those of you thinking that betaine hydrochloride sounds like acid or something that might make the stomach more acidic, you are correct.
 Most alternative medicine providers agree that reflux is caused not by too much stomach acid, but by too little.

 I had weaned myself down to half of my original Prilosec dose, and I was taking the half-dose just four days a week.
 By taking these four Prilosec half-doses each week, along with daily betaine, I had good symptom control—but I could not seem to wean all the down to zero Prilosec.
 I could tolerate reflux symptoms during the day, but I could not tolerate the return of the nighttime cough, which interrupted my sleep.